psilons/pypigeonhole-build/README.md

       >One of the reasons we like conda is because it could bundle other files.
       It's more handy than zip because we use it as a transporter as well.

+      The default upload server is conda central server.
+To use another server, check anaconda documents.
+To use a local file system, there is an env variable CONDA_UPLOAD_CHANNEL you can set.
+If this is empty, it uploads files to conda central.
+If this is set, e.g.,

+      ```set CONDA_UPLOAD_CHANNEL=file:///D:\repo\channel```

+      it copies .tar.bz2 files to here and run indexing.
-    - ```pphsdlc.sh package zip```: This will zip 3 sub-folders under the project root, bin for scripts, conf for configurations, and dist for other compiled results, such as executables.
+    - ```pphsdlc.sh package zip```: This will zip 3 sub-folders under the project
+      root, bin for scripts, conf for configurations, and dist for other
+      compiled results, such as executables.
 Since this is a customized way,